bldrs-ai/Share/README.md

 If you want to contribute, please use the [fork and and branch](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) style and send a PR.

-PRs should include:
+PR requirements:
+ - Focused: one logical/wholistic change.
+Less is more.
- - Great code with no debugging, commented code, etc.
+ - Clear: Well-factored, commented, no debugging, etc.
- - Unit tests.
+ - Tested: focused and clear unit tests.
- - Demo link from your fork's GitHub pages.
-See [here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) for instructions to set this up.
+ - Demonstrated: a link to a live demo of your fork's GitHub pages.

+For GitHub Pages demos, see [choosing-a-publishing-source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).
 Point your Pages to the fork's /docs directory, which is where yarn build outputs to.

 Quick reference for how to merge from upstream into your fork: